Can I define my own icons in OpenGraph?

 - … X Data (there will be 0 or more checkboxes here that allow you to delete any data that had been ingested with a

-your BloodHound instance is currently aware of by callingGET api/v2/graphs/source_kinds
+source_kindstable.
+You can observe thesource_kindsyour BloodHound instance is currently aware of by callingGET api/v2/graphs/source_kinds.)

 -